Encoders generate information about position, angle, and rotation counts based on motion

 There are three different types of incremental encoder outputs.
 When selecting an incremental encoder, you must determine which type of output is required in order to be compatible with the device that will be receiving the encoder signals.
-Choosing the wrong type of output will result in a non-functional system and possibly hardware damage.
+Choosing the wrong output type will result in a non-functional system and possibly hardware damage.

-Below is a brief explanation of the major output types for incremental encoders.
+Below is a brief explanation of the three major output types for incremental encoders: TTL, HTL, Open Collector.

 TTL stands for Transistor Transistor Logic and is also referred to as balanced differential line driver outputs.
 TTL provides an RS422 output signal level, which will be +5VDC when active (on) regardless of the supply voltage level.
 In other words, for any input voltage, you will get the output as either 0 volts in a low state, or 5 volts in a high state.